Resources by Topic

-- Evaluation 101 – Especially relevant to principal investigators (PIs) who are new to evaluation, this section contains resources related to general evaluation start-up and management issues.
+- Getting Started with Your Evaluation – Especially relevant to principal investigators (PIs) who are new to evaluation, this section contains resources related to general evaluation start-up and management issues.

 - Proposal Development – Evaluation is a critical part of your ATE proposal.
 Check out these resources to learn how to integrate evaluation into your proposal and locate an evaluator.